Claire-Fisher/rock-paper-scissors-ms2/README.md

 - Users who are looking to spend some time on a simple game.
 - Users who want a game for a couple of seconds, to a couple of minutes, and beyond.
 - Users who want a clear and easy-to-use game with simple, familiar rules.
-- Users who want entertaining while waiting for something (commuters, patients in a waiting room etc).
+- Users who want entertainment while waiting for something (commuters, patients in a waiting room etc).

 ### User Stories
 1. As a user, I want to be entertained.